lxy-peter/PunctuationRestoration/README.md

 The main program's behavior can be customized by modifying arguments in the `.sh` files, as well as the configuration file specified by the `config_path` argument.
 Arguments and configuration parameters will be checked by the main program for validity.
 However, even passing all validity checks does not guarantee that the program will run successfully.
 On the other hand, failing any validity check guarantees that the program will fail.

-The following subsection describes valid values for the `mode` argument.

 ### Modes

+This subsection describes valid values for the `mode` argument when running model-related programs.

 The `mode` argument can take on the following values:
 - `train`: Training the model.
 In this case, the `train`, `dev`, and `test` data subsets are required to be present.